Fragtality/Fenix2GSX/README.md

 <br/><br/>

 ## Requirements
-- Windows 10/11
+- Windows 10/11, MSFS, Fenix :wink:
 - [.NET 7](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) x64 Runtime (.NET Runtime and .NET Desktop Runtime.
-Do not confuse it with arm64!) installed & updated.
-Reboot when installing the Runtimes for the first Time.
+Do not confuse it with arm64!) installed & updated.<br/>Reboot when installing the Runtimes for the first Time.
-- MobiFlight [WASM Module](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) installed in your Community Folder
+- MobiFlight [WASM Module](https://github.com/MobiFlight/MobiFlight-WASM-Module/releases) installed in your Community Folder.<br/>
+Ensure your Archive-Tool does not create an unnecessary Subfolder - the Path to the layout.json should be as follows: `Community\mobiflight-event-module\layout.json`
-- MSFS, Fenix, GSX Pro :wink:
+- A properly working GSX Installation

 <br/><br/>
 ## Installation / Update